HistoryVanderbilt has a long history of connections with Asia.

 Course offerings grew substantially in the 1990s and early 2000s as new Asia-focused faculty joined Vanderbilt’s departments of history, political science, and religious studies.
 In 2006, the Program was granted the ability to hire faculty within the program itself, and expanded to include scholars in Asian literatures and religions.

 Today the Asian Studies Program includes over twenty faculty, and offers majors and minors in Asian Studies, Chinese Language and Culture, Japanese Language and Culture, and Hindi-Urdu Language and Culture.
-Korean language instruction and cultural studies are anticipated to commence from fall 2018.
+A Korean Language and Culture minor is anticipated from fall 2019.
 Over 300 students study Asian Languages in the Program each semester, and the Program sponsors numerous Asia-related speakers and events on campus each year.

 As Vanderbilt’s long-standing ties to Asia deepen and develop, the Asian Studies Program will continue to grow in its mission of bringing knowledge and expertise about Asia’s cultures to the campus.